openshift-service-mesh/sail-operator/docs/ossm/kiali-multi-cluster/README.md

    - Create RBAC resources for this Service Account in the remote cluster.
    - Create a kubeconfig file and save this as a secret in the namespace where Kiali is deployed on the `east` cluster.

-   1. Download the `kiali-prepare-remote-cluster` script.
+   1. Download the `kiali-prepare-remote-cluster.sh` script.

       ```sh
       curl -L -o kiali-prepare-remote-cluster.sh https://raw.githubusercontent.com/kiali/kiali/master/hack/istio/multicluster/kiali-prepare-remote-cluster.sh